radasko1/react-farm-game/docs.md

 Controlled = form data is handled by React component (handled state by user input change) Uncontrolled = form data is handled by DOM (the `input` element has `ref` attribute)

+## S.O.L.I.D principles
+S - each component has one job?
+O - use composition over adding new features to the component L - extend component behaviour instead of override it I -
+D -

 ## Functional programming